thinktandem/thinktandem.io/src/content/articles/goodby-virtualbox.md

 private: false
 mainImage: images/articles/dockerTNG.png
 img-src: images/articles/dockerTNG.png
-teaser: With our newest version of Kalabox, we say goodbye to VirtualBox and hello to better performance and stability with Docker for Mac and Windows.
+byline: With our newest version of Kalabox, we say goodbye to VirtualBox and hello to better performance and stability with Docker for Mac and Windows.
 date: 2016-11-08
 ---